StoryTeller72/KFCappTrain/README.md

 # KFCappTrain
-In this app i can try to copy interface of KFC app for android.
+In this app i try to copy interface of KFC app for android.

 I want to learn next topics:
   1.AppBarlayoyt with scrolling